TheresaCA/Google-Form-Translator/README.md

 * Just and idea as there was a news article about a man complaining how there were google forms in english and hindi but never in kannada.
 * Tech stack used...
+* I was stuck for **2 days** trying to uninstall node TT.
+It was in Volta and I didn't know thatttttt